 At a Glance: Female Pattern Baldness

-- Combination therapy works best.
-Minoxidil, anti-androgens, PRP, and nutrition support different sides of the same problem.
+Combination care works best.
+Minoxidil, anti-androgen support, PRP, and proper nutrition each support a different part of the hair cycle.
+Together, they create balance.

 What Is Female Pattern Baldness (FPHL)?